 How Does NordLynx Perform?

+For better understanding and review purposes, we have run a number of speed tests on NordLynx.
 All of the tests below were performed three times per country to get a better idea of stable performance.
 I was looking out for possible instability as well as performance numbers on each.

 Download and Upload speeds recorded were the fastest result for each set of tests.